ferhanbyr/Notflix/README.md

 ## Acknowledgments

 - [TMDb](https://www.omdbapi.com) for the API.
-- The SwiftUI community for inspiration and best practices.
+- The Flutter community for inspiration and best practices.